 The Instituto Europeo di Design has been using their BCN3D 3D printers for a faster design workflow, unleashing the full creativity and productivity of their students.

-IED, the Istituto Europeo di Design, is an international network of universities specialized in training, development and research in the disciplines of Management, Fashion, Design and Visual Communication.
+The Instituto Europeo di Design (IED) is an international network of universities specialized in training, development and research in the fields of Management, Fashion, Design and Visual Communication.
 Since 2017, IED Barcelona has implemented BCN3D 3D printers for prototyping and functional testing, speeding up students’ creative process and turning conceptual designs into reality.

 Professional desktop 3D printing at IED university

-Before incorporating 3D printing technologies into their university back in 2017, students at IED used to use basic equipment and traditional model-making methods for prototyping their ideas.
-However, hand-made models do not capture all the potential of the concept and these processes had proven time-consuming and labor-intensive.
+Before incorporating 3D printing technologies into their university back in 2017, students at IED were using basic equipment and traditional model-making methods for prototyping their ideas.
+However, hand-made models do not capture the full potential of the concept and these processes proved time-consuming and labor-intensive.

-With that in mind, IED sought an on-site solution such as 3D printing for prototyping and functional testing.
-They decided to incorporate the BCN3D Sigma and the Sigmax R19 3D printers in their FabLab.
+With that in mind, IED sought an on-site solution, such as 3D printing for prototyping and functional testing.
+They decided to introduce the BCN3D Sigma and the Sigmax R19 3D printers into their FabLab.

 Reducing model-making time and increasing iterations

-For IED students, it’s not so much about the cost of the materials; it’s the reduction in manufacturing time that makes a big difference.
-By not building the model trough traditional model-making methods, students avoid significant time.
+For IED students, it’s not so much about the cost of the materials, but the reduction in manufacturing time that really makes a big difference.
+By building the model in alternate ways to traditional methods, students avoid time-consuming processes.

 Furthermore, having in-house 3D printers allows them to test more designs in a shorter period of time and also reduces the costs of making design iterations.